Do You Have Several Teeth Missing?

 At Mile High Dental Centers, we provide a specialized treatment plan that is designed specifically for each patient’s situation.
 What we describe here is one of several options available and can be generally explained.
 Through an initial complimentary consultation, we can better determine and explain the teeth implants procedure that is specific to you.

-The tooth implants need to integrate with the jawbone before the permanent dental bridge is attached.
+- Attaching the new dental bridge: The tooth implants need to integrate with the jawbone before the permanent dental bridge is attached.
 This is normally done 1-2 months after the tooth implants have been placed.
-The time will vary, depending on the teeth affected and the esthetical demands.
+The time will vary, depending on the teeth affected.

-For further information call now to schedule your complimentary dental implant or denture consultation and complimentary 3D CAT scan at (303) 451-1111.
+For further information call now or contact us online to schedule your complimentary dental implant or denture consultation and complimentary 3D CAT scan.

 Click here for information on financing your dental implant procedure.